 It’s clear that we don’t stay healthy alone.
 While hand-washing is important, we depend on all of us getting prompt diagnosis and treatment to minimize the spread of infections.

 While Americans understandably fear losing employer sponsored health care, it is a big leap to the improved Medicare for All that the majority want.
-We will transition from paying twice as much for health care that works for those at the top of the insurance, drug and hospital corporations, while leaving us vulnerable.
+We must transition from paying twice as much for health care that works for those at the top of the insurance, drug and hospital corporations, while leaving us vulnerable.

-With the bargaining power of Medicare for All we can assure that the prices we are paying for drugs and hospital care are fair.
+With the bargaining power of Medicare for All, we can assure that the prices we are paying for drugs and hospital care are fair.
 We will have health care of, by and for the people.

 Bill Semple, Board Chair, Colorado Foundation for Universal Health Care